 8. Lower advertising costs

 Customer advocacy and increased brand awareness help reduce marketing and advertising costs.
-As word spreads quickly on the Internet you can reach potential customers with every review of your product or opinion about your brand left on Google or other independent consumer review websites.
+As word spreads quickly on the internet, you can reach potential customers with every review of your product or opinion about your brand left on Google or other independent consumer review websites.
 Moreover, product listings on ecommerce platforms make your goods visible to a potential customer.
 Your products can be showcased using photos, video banners or GIFs.
 There is an entire set of affordable tools available for you to promote your products.
-Not to mention that ecommerce platforms are very well positioned in Google, and the algorithms ensure that whatever is listed on websites will be ranked highly in the search results.
+Also, ecommerce platforms are very well positioned in Google, and the algorithms ensure that whatever is listed on websites will be ranked highly in the search results.

 9. Flexibility

 Imagine being able to predict what and when will be bought from you.
 Imagine you can tailor your offer to each customer’s needs.
-Imagine you can guide your customers to buy certain products.
+Imagine if you could guide your customers to buy certain products.
 These things aren’t entirely possible when running a physical store but can be achieved with an online store.
-A variety of analytics tools and the newest AI software give you insights into consumer buying habits and help you to not only personalise the offer but also respond quickly to your customer’s needs and changing trends.
+Various analytics tools and the newest AI software give you insights into consumer buying habits and help you not only personalise the offer but also respond quickly to your customer’s needs and changing trends.
 That’s one small step towards greater sales.

 About the author